deepika-chouhan/Responsive-Table/README.md

 ### Perfect scenario
 filled extra value as "more", and on clicking on the cell, a pop-up appears with another table [as the value of this key is another object].

+Technologies used:
+1. Javascript
+2. HTML
+3. CSS